tetrahedron-technologies/pydhsfw/docs/contributing.rst

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/tetrahedron-technologies/pydhsfw/issues.
+The best way to send feedback is to file an `issue <https://github.com/tetrahedron-technologies/pydhsfw/issues>`_.

 If you are proposing a feature: